uw-dims/dims-finalreport/docs/source/challenges.rst

 *separation of services*, which historically has driven system administrators to limit services to one service per computer.
-You have a DNS server that does DNS, a database server for data storage, a web server that provides HTTP/HTTPS service to browsers, an FTP file server that only serves static files, etc.
+You have a DNS server that does DNS, a database server for data storage, a web server that provides HTTP/HTTPS web application services for browsers, an FTP file server that only serves static files, etc.

 In such simple deployments, naming a computer based on the service it provides seems to make sense and to be simple.
 Until you decide to it